KwatMDPhD/Note/name.md

 - "Cat" in a file and "Car" in another: `ca`.

-Name common things (index, minimum, mean, median, maximum, standard deviation, unique, ...) consistently within the local context (function, loop, ...)
+Name common things (index, select, line, minimum, mean, median, maximum, standard deviation, unique, ...) consistently within the local context (function, loop, ...)

 - "Index of row" in a location and "Index of column" in another: `id`.